JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ### Scripting Backend Compatibility

 The true purpose of this tool is to provide an easy way to debug and monitor build games.
 Both Mono & IL2CPP runtimes are supported.

-### Mono
 Mono runtime works without any limitations.

 ### IL2CPP
 RTM is making extensive use of dynamic type & method creation during its profiling process.
 This means that the IL2CPP runtime has a hard time because it requires AOT compilation (Ahead of time compilation) In order to use IL2CPP, some features are disabled and some types must be generated during a build process.
 These types are required to satisfy IL2CPP AOT type generation.